-Wire transfer details will be provided along with the "Problem Statement and Requirements Document" for each proposal window.
-Proposing entity must ensure that all payments to PJM for Order No. 1000 proposals include "Order 1000" in the subject/notes/addenda field.
+The proposing entity must ensure that all payments to PJM for Order No. 1000 proposals include "Order 1000" in the subject/notes/addenda field, as well as the PJM Proposal ID that can be obtained from the Competitive Planning Tool once the proposal is submitted.

-Attachment D: Decisional Process
+Attachment PC: Decisional Process